alexanderchan/abap_standards_and_guidelines/ABAP_Style_Guide.md

-# Convergent IS ABAP Style Guide
+# ConvergentIS ABAP Style Guide

 A mostly reasonable and pretty opinionated approach to ABAP.